 gcloud projects delete [HOST_PROJECT_ID]

 If you have not deprovisioned the shared VPC setup, but still want to delete the host project anyway, you must first remove the shared VPC lien on the project.

 A service project owner should delete the shared VPC service project.

-Deleting a service project is the same as deleting a regular standalone project.
+Deleting an unlinked service project is the same as deleting a regular standalone project.
 The owner or administrator of the service project needs to ensure that no resources that are still needed exist in the project and then delete the project.
-The deletion of the project will remove the association of the service project from the host project and the host project quota for number of service projects linked will be restored.

 Removing shared VPC liens and deleting active shared VPC host projects